stefanodixon-ux/webMAN-MOD/README.md

 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
 - Shorter URL to access paths & files.
 Use "home" path for search in a user defined folder.
 - Support for MD5 hash verification of files stored on PS3 (internal HDD & USB FAT32 only)
-- Support edition of small text files (<2KB) via web
+- Support edition of small text files (up to 1,300 bytes) via web
+- Hex File Viewer (internal HDD/FAT32/NTFS)

 #### Network features
 - PS3 Manager API Support (PS3MAPI) compatible with RTM tools